Cray-HPE/docs-csm/004-LIVECD-PREFLIGHT.md

     echo export site_dns='172.30.84.40 172.31.84.40' >>/mnt/qnd-1.4.sh
     ```

-3. Customer Access Network information will need to be gathered by hand and kept:
+3. Customer Access Network information will need to be gathered by hand and kept (for current BGP Dev status, see [Can BGP status on Shasta systems](https://connect.us.cray.com/confluence/display/CASMPET/CAN-BGP+status+on+Shasta+systems)):

     ```bash
     echo export can_cidr=10.102.4.110/24 >> /tmp/qnd-1.4.sh